pduangchalomnin/CS525HW1/README.md

 ==============
 #### Limitation
-1. Given file have to be complete in each row
+1. Given file have to be complete in each row (Amount of header and body’s have to be equal)
 2. Assume all given data is a string type (Compare schema only by name)